“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

 A personality test can give you a great deal of insight into the core components that make up who you are.
 Personality is a thing that individuals informally assess and describe every day.
 During interactions, people frequently refer to different characteristics of an individual’s personality.

 Your job depends on it, your marriage compatibility gets a cue from it.
 But are personality tests still valid?
 Most personality assessment instruments are in fact introspective.
-Personality tests use questionnaire as a data collection method to know more about your personality type, your intelligence, your interpersonal skills, and more!
+Personality tests use questionnaires as a data collection method to know more about your personality type, your intelligence, your interpersonal skills, and more!

 A personality test is any of a series of standardized tests designed to accurately and consistently measure personality.
 It is simply a way to assess an individual’s personality construct.
 Most personality tests are coined into introspective self-report questionnaire measures from life records such as ratings.